davecoll3/GotNoBeans/README.md

 [Back to top &uarr;](#got-no-beans)

 # Data Model
-The site is underpinned by a relational database model and the datbabase schema can be seen below.
+The site is underpinned by a relational database model and the database schema can be seen below.
 This represents the models, fields, field types and relationships between models.

 * The database currently consists of eight models, these include:
     * Category